alecdotninja/ruby_box/README.md

   # Requires the Opal compiler inside the sandbox (enables advanced runtime meta-programming like `Kernel#eval`)
   requires 'opal-parser'

+  # Exposes the #native_add method to code running inside the sandbox
+  exposes :native_add

   # Executes some code in the sandbox to setup it's runtime state
   executes <<-RUBY
     # Some boilerplate code